JorgeFerrer/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/01-fundamentals.markdown

 Speaking of code and deploying, here are some of the most common ways of expanding or customizing @product@s features:

-1. Developing a new full-blown web application.
+1. **Developing a new full-blown web application**.
 The most common way to develop web applications for @product@ is with a portlet, because it integrates well with other existing applications, but you are not limited to portlets if you don't need to integrate your apps with others.

-2. Customizing an existing web application or feature. @product@ is designed to be extended.
+2. **Customizing an existing web application or feature**. @product@ is designed to be extended.
 Many extension points can be leveraged to modify existing behavior, and most of these can be developed through a single Java class with some annotations (more details later).

-3. Creating a new web service for an external system, a mobile app, an IoT device, or anything else.
+3. **Creating a new web service** for an external system, a mobile app, an IoT device, or anything else.

-4. A mobile app that leverages Liferay as a platform, which you can write in a fraction of the normal time thanks to Liferay Screens and Liferay Mobile SDK.
+4. **Developing a mobile app that leverages Liferay as its backend**, which you can write in a fraction of the normal time thanks to **Liferay Screens** and **Liferay Mobile SDK**.

-5. Developing a custom theme that adapts the look and feel of the platform to the visual needs of your project.
+5. **Developing a custom theme** that adapts the look and feel of the platform to the visual needs of your project.

 Liferay provides a convenient and easy-to-use framework called `MVCPortlet` to